GuillermoGarrido/mlhLocalHackDay2017/README.md

 Consumables can be spent for upgrades and other "stat buffs".

-### Download Link

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/GuillermoGarrido/mlhLocalHackDay2017/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Group Members

 Guillermo Garrido, William Elias, Luis Porras

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-### Testing Markdown
+### Download Link

-Testing testing 123
+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/GuillermoGarrido/mlhLocalHackDay2017/settings).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.